 In general, the appeal does not have suspensive effect over the decision of the PCA.
 Rulings by the CSRC can be appealed to the competent Appeals Court (Tribunal da Relação) within 30 days of the appealed ruling.
 Appeals against rulings of the Appeals Court, in cases of decisions other than the application of fines, are lodged with the Supreme Court (Supremo Tribunal de Justiça).
 The appeals to the Supreme Court are limited to points of law.
 Appeals which exclusively concern points of law shall be lodged to the Supreme Court directly.

 Prohibition decisions may also be appealed, by the authors of the notification, to the Minister for Economic Affairs within 30 days of the notification of the decision.
 This extraordinary appeal is independent of the judicial appeal procedure and has suspensive effects on the time limit to lodge the appeal.
-The potential subsequent decision authorizing the concentration is taken by the Council of Ministers and must be grounded in "fundamental strategic decisions of the national economy".
+The decision authorizing the concentration is taken by the Council of Ministers and must be grounded in "Fundamental strategic decisions of the national economy".

-35. What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?
+26. What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

-The PCA has in 2018 defined as priorities for merger control: i) improving the detection of implementation of concentrations in breach of the prior notification requirement; ii) enhancing the merger control analysis; iii) reducing the length of investigations in complex cases; iv) ensuring a better allocation of resources, in order to allow for more efficient and simplified instruction and decision processes.
+The PCA has defined as a priority for merger control: i) enhancing the merger control analysis; ii) reducing the length of the investigations in complex cases; iii) ensuring a better allocation of resources, in order to allow for a more efficient and simplified instruction and decision processes; iv) continuing with the detection and investigation of concentrations implemented without notification.